joelBIT/mining-framework/README.md

 * *-source* identifies the source of the repositories, i.e., where the metadata file were retrieved from, e.g., github.
 * *-dataset* is optional and will be the name given to the created dataset.
 If this parameter is left out, a default name will be given to the created dataset.
 * *-all* is optional and if set all code base files matching the parser language will be parsed and persisted as a new dataset.
+If left out, only files containing microbenchmarks will be parsed.

 **Analysis**: